 Spending all day sitting behind a desk is a shortcut to weak glutes and lower back problems.
-I work in an office Monday to Friday, so I know this very well!

 The impulse is often to sit too far forward, which causes your hip flexors to become tight and also results in the glutes effectively switching off.

 Activating them as part of your training programme does wonders not only for your physique but for your structural health, and hip bridges are a good way to facilitate this switch.

 - Lie face up on the floor, with your knees bent and feet flat on the ground.
 Keep your arms at your side with your palms down.

 - Lift your hips off the ground until your knees, hips and shoulders form a straight line.